 The grade for PL SC 299 will be determined by exams and class participation.
 An additional research paper will be assigned for students who enroll in PL SC 499; the paper will be due at the end of June.

-The class will meet four days a week, three hours a day, Mondays-Thursdays, for fourteen days over four weeks, with a final exam on Friday, June 8.
-Students will have the option of staying in the Ryerson University residence an additional few days until June 12.
+The class will meet four days a week, three hours a day, Mondays-Thursdays, for fourteen days over four weeks, with a final exam on Friday, June 11.
+Students will have the option of staying in the Ryerson University residence an additional few days until June 14.
 Weekends will be free for students to explore Toronto on their own.

 The Ryerson University Residence and Location

 Students will live during the month in the International Living Learning Centre (ILLC) student residence on the Ryerson campus.
-Students will each have their own motel-style single rooms with television, air conditioning, and private bathrooms.
+Students will each have their own motel-style single rooms with television, air conditioning, internet access, and private bathrooms.
 Each floor of the residence also has a kitchenette, laundry machines, and a television lounge area.
 The residence is located next door to a 24-hour supermarket and to a 24-hour grocery store.